catherinesmiley/catherinesmiley.github.io/_posts/2020-06-19-partials_in_rails.markdown

 <% end %>
 ```

-In order for a partial to work properly across various views is through the use of locals:
+In order for a partial to work properly across various views, we use locals:

 `locals: {playlist: @playlist}`